arnasdill/bachelorFIles/README.md

 ## Folder code/FingerprintRecognition v2.2

 Šitame folderyje yra sistemos kodas.
 Taip pat projekte ,,MyCustomProject" yra programa, kuri generuoja testinius rezultatus parametrų optimizavimui.<br />
 In this folder you can find code of framework.
-Also there is a project called "MyCustomProject" which basically do test for parameter optimization.
+Also there is a project called "MyCustomProject" which basically do tests for parameter optimization.

 ## Folder optimizationResults